The Barun valley – spirits chased us out?

 21st October

-We had a comfortable sleep as the beds and blankets were good.
+We had a comfortable sleep on good beds under warm blankets.
 Dhananjoy had a different experience.
 The walls had gaps near his bed which let in cold air.
 Weather was playing good with us and today wasn’t an exception.
 While our breakfast was being prepared, I sat in the sprawling lawn to enjoy the sunshine.

 Tashigaon